ahmedeleven/schoolsquotations/README.md

 Welcome to the project!
 This project is made with Django and includes a MySQL database.
 You can import SQL files to initialize the database with sample data.

+The project was made to manage maintenance quotations for schools

 ## Dependencies

 To run this project, you need to install the following dependencies: